orgilbatzaya/Wikipedia-Popularity/project/project.md

     ## 15     continentSouth America  1.154744369
     ## 16                 birth_year -0.001821584

-Here we estimated the historical popularity index using the `sex`, `domain`, `birth_year`, `article_languages`, and `continent` variables.
-We also included the interaction between continent and article languages.
-We would interpret the slope the same way we did with the simple linear regression above that had the `sex` variable only.
+Here we estimated the historical popularity index using `sex`, `domain`, `birth_year`, `article_languages`, and `continent` as explanatory variables.
+With all else held constant, when one is a female, belongs to the Art domain, has no article translations, is from Africa, and was born in the year 0 (intercept), the model predicts that their historical popularity index is 20.79, on average.

+The peaks: male (1.43), humanities (1.099), many translations (0.067 each), Europe (1.22), and born before the year 0(-.001) because the birth\_year coefficient is negative and BCE years are coded as negative values, so the product is positive.
+When these variables are true or maximized if they are numerical, with all else constant, the historical popularity index is predicted to increase by their collective sum.

+The lows: female(0), Sports (-4.2), few translations (0.067), Oceania (-.20), and born after year 0 (-.001).
+When these variables are true or maximized if numerical, then the model predicts the historical popularity index to rise by their low sum (might actually decrease) when all else is held constant.

 The linear model, based on the output, is: